-All buildings on campus, with the exception of UT Housing, have at least annual fire drills to test emergency response and evacuation procedures.
-An annual drill for hurricane preparedness and procedures to close the institutional flood gates is conducted prior to the annual hurricane season.
+All buildings on campus, with the exception of UTHealth University Housing, have annual fire drills to test emergency response and evacuation procedures.
+An annual drill for hurricane preparedness and procedures to close the institutional flood gates is conducted prior to the start of hurricane season.
 The UTHealth ALERT mass notification system is tested twice a year by sending a test message to everyone entered into the system.
 All new students and employees are automatically enrolled in the system through the registration process.
-In addition, emergency response tabletop drills are conducted at least annually with the executive team and emergency control team.
+In addition, emergency response tabletop drills are conducted annually with the executive team and emergency control team.

-2016 FIRE SAFETY REPORT
+2017 FIRE SAFETY REPORT

-Prepared by

-UTHealth Safety, Health,

-Environment and Risk Management
+Prepared by UTHealth Safety, Health, Environment and Risk Management